CrashServer/Foxsample/README.md

 6 - `select bank` select the sample index for `listen buttons`, `move to bank` and `copy to bank functions`

 7 - show or hide the sample description table.
 When you select a directory, you can add or modify a description in the `Sample Description` field, when you press RETURN it save to a file `description.cs` in the root of your sample directory.
-You even have the number of samples per repertoire
+You even have the number of samples per repertoire and you can edit the description in this window.

 8 - you can choose a directory where you store your personnal samples